delarosajav/HateSpeech-BETO-cased-v1/README.md

 #### Preprocessing and Postprocessing:

 - Needed to manually map dataset creating the different sets: train 60%, validation 20%, and test 20%.
-- Needed to manually map dataset's labels from str ("hateful", "non-hateful") to int (1,0), in order to properly create tensors.
+- Needed to manually map dataset's labels, from str ("hateful", "non-hateful") to int (1,0), in order to properly create tensors.
 - Dynamic Padding through DataCollator was used.